timzwiebel/linux/config/git/README.md

 ### Remove a range of commits
 > **NOTE:** This example is included for completeness, but it's probably easier
-> to use the technique described in
+> to use the "interactive mode" described in
 > [Rewrite commit history](#rewrite-commit-history).

 Example: